 - Once the article is altered, the changed articles of association must be filled with the Registrar of the Companies within a specific time limit (normally 30 days of such alteration).

 - Alteration of articles is not a small change and thus requires special resolution.

-How Can a Company’s Article of Association Be Changed?
+How Can a Company’s Article of Association be Changed?

 - The general meeting is a meeting of the shareholders of the Company.
-A special resolution is a business decision which is approved by at least 75% of the shareholders present in that meeting and voting for the resolution.
+A special resolution is a business decision approved by at least 75% of the shareholders in that meeting and voting for the resolution.
 Alteration requires a special resolution passed by the Company at its general meeting.

 - After such alteration, the changed articles of association need to be sent to the registrar for updating the records.

 Articles are the layout within which the company is administered.
 Every company needs a law to bind its operations in a strategic framework.
-The non-availability of such provisions would limit the directors’ power to run the operations, like a proprietary entity.
+The non-availability of such provisions would limit the directors’ power to run the operations like a proprietary entity.
 Thus, articles are the ones that govern the legal application of the corporate entity principle.
 It respects the separate legal entity status of a Company.